 What we do know is that based on almost a century of considerable research, it is unlikely that there will be serious long term effects.
 And we can say with certainty that there is no possibility that these effects could in any way approach the long term effects of tobacco smoking (The same comparison is true in regards to 2nd hand smoke: whatever danger there is to humans from 2nd hand tobacco smoke is magnitudes greater than any possible harm from 2nd hand e-cigarette vapour.)

 Apart from the lack of any obvious health risks found in research on PG, one of the reasons there has been little debate about its safety is that it already exists throughout the marketplace in everything from food to pharmaceutical products, and in a number of aerosol products including asthma inhalers and air disinfectants.
-A very readable online resource on the many applications of this substance has put together by the PG manufacturers who belong to the European Chemical Industry Association.
+A very readable online resource (page since removed) on the many applications of this substance has put together by the PG manufacturers who belong to the European Chemical Industry Association.

 Though it is quite likely that in the future there will be more e-smokers with no previous experience of nicotine use, at the present time, most e-smokers are ex-smokers.
 As such, vaping represents harm reduction at its best – users voluntarily switching to a safer but yet pleasurable mode of drug delivery.
 E-cigarettes satisfy precisely because the PG fueled nicotine delivery is so similar to smoking.While there are reasonable concerns in regards to product quality and consistency, any of the typical components of e-cigarette vapor delivery process are not worth worrying about.